dietercastel/SAE/README.md

 4. Start your application.
 5. Browse through your application, test some stuff, visit all pages that load new resources...
 6. Check the updated policy in `/newcsp.json` (or another name depending on your SAE options).
-7. If it seems correct and restricive enough use it as your new CSP (by replacing your actual policy with this file.).
+7. If it seems correct and restrictive enough use it as your new CSP (by replacing your actual policy with this file.).
 8. *IMPORTANT*: Set the `cspReportOnly` to `false` and test with your newly enabled policy.

 ## Q&A

 ### Will the library work if I don't use AngularJS?
-Some parts will some parts won't.
+Some parts will (csession auth, CSP) some parts won't (XSRF protection).
 Therefore it's highly recommended to use AngularJS.
-AngularJS is the first line prevention against XSS and provides some other great security features for which this library is preconfigured.
+AngularJS is the first line prevention against [XSS](https://en.wikipedia.org/wiki/Cross-site_scripting) and provides some security features for which this library is preconfigured.

 ### Why do I need to put my secret in a file?
 Because secrets should not reside in (probably) public code.
 It's therefore advised that you put your secret in a separate file on your server _outside_ your project directory.
 History has shown that they end up publicly [all to often](https://rosspenman.com/api-key-exposure/).